Former Palm Coast mayor candidate files injunction against city charter amendment

 Former Palm Coast Mayor candidate Alan Lowe has filed an injunction in the Flagler County court system to remove the Palm Coast Charter Amendment from the Nov.
 5 ballot.

-An anonymous source sent the Observer a copy of the injunction request, which was filed on Sept.
+The lawsuit was filed on Sept.
 20. According to the court documents, the injunction lists the city of Palm Coast and Supervisor of Elections Kaiti Lenhart as the defendants, against Lowe, who has contracted with attorneys Douglas Burnett from the St. Johns Law Group and Jay Livingston from Livingston & Sword P.A.

-Lowe was one of five candidates in the 2024 Palm Coast mayor race, but lost in the primary election with just 13% of the vote.
+Lowe was one of five candidates in the 2024 Palm Coast mayor race but lost in the primary election with just 13% of the vote.

 The Charter Amendment is to remove Article VI section (3)(e) of the Palm Coast City Charter.
 That section outlines limitations on the city’s borrowing power, specifically limiting the city to only borrowing up to $15 million at a time and prohibiting it from entering a lease-payment contract that is longer than 36 months.